Contact information

 Dr Catia Nicodemo

-• Associate Professor in Health Economics, University of Verona
+- Professor in Health Economics, Brunel University of London

-• Member of Review Panel of NIHR Predoc
+- Member of the Review Panel of the NIHR Predoc and London RfPB Committee

 My research interests are: